 Bernard A. Perkosky is a certified Home Inspector and performs home evaluation reports and inspections.
 These reports are generally requested by realtors to help define problems and concerns with the purchasing of a new or used home.
 They include only what may be viewed without damaging the structure in any way.

 We have also completed many residential observations for home appraisals with likely buyers of a piece of property and also accompanied potential home buyers through homes they may be interested in purchasing and have been asked what they might do with spaces they want to possibly change.
-We will provide our professional opinion and give a probable cost estimate to a potential change as just a guide as to what might be costs for those renovations.
+It is our professional opinion and give a probable cost estimate to a potential change, as just a guide as to what might be costs for those renovations.

 We are a Full Service Architectural/Engineering Firm and highly experienced (53 years)in residential Projects such as: